Martingale Transports and Monge Maps: Proofs of the main results

 \item If $x<x'<y$, consider $x_*\in(x,x')$.
 Then by Lemma~\ref{lm}, the right leg of $x_*$ cannot lie to the left of $y$, to avoid stepping into the legs of $x$, and not to the right of $y$, because otherwise the right leg of $x'$ steps into the legs of $x_*$.
 This shows that the right leg of $x_*$ must lie on $y$, and thus $\mu((x,x'))=0.$ \end{enumerate}

 As $\supp(\mu)$ is closed, its complement can be written as a countable disjoint union of open intervals.
-We have shown that each non-injective pair $((x,y),(x',y))\subseteq\Gamma\setminus S_{\rm atom}$ with $x\neq x'$ corresponds to an endpoint of one of the open intervals, and such a map is at most two-to-one (since there are at most two legs).
+We have shown that each non-injective pair of $(x,y),(x',y)\in\Gamma\setminus S_{\rm atom}$ with $x\neq x'$ corresponds to an endpoint of one of the open intervals, and the map from the collection of all intervals to the collection of $y$ values is at most one-to-two (since there are at most two legs).
 Thus, there are at most countably many such points~$y$, and as $\nu$ is atomless outside~$A_{\nu}$, it follows that these points are $\nu$-negligible.
 In summary, we have shown that $\pi_{\rm lc}$ is supported on the union of the (reverse) graph $S_{\rm rg}$ of a function $h:\R\to\R$ and $S_{\rm atom}$.

 It remains to see that $h$ can be chosen to be measurable, and that $\pi_{\rm lc}=(h,\Id_{\R})_{\#}\nu$ when~$\nu$ is atomless.
 In the latter case, the mere fact that $\pi_{\rm lc}$ is concentrated on the graph of~$h$ already implies that~$h$ is $\nu$-measurable and $\pi_{\rm lc}=(h,\Id_{\R})_{\#}\nu$; see \cite[Lemma~3.1]{AhmadKimMcCann.11} for a detailed argument exploiting the inner regularity of Borel measures.
 Redefining~$h$ on a $\nu$-nullset then gives the desired Borel measurable function.
 In the case with atoms, we can apply the same lemma to the restriction $\pi'$ of $\pi_{\rm lc}$ to the Borel set $\R^{2}\setminus S_{\rm atom}$.
 The lemma then yields that $h$ is $\nu'$-measurable where~$\nu'$ is the second marginal of~$\pi'$, and we can again extract a Borel version.
 This completes the proof of the second assertion in Proposition~\ref{p1}.